Buchan trap: Blockage risk

 The Buchan trap will collect solids, sludge and waste that is not in suspension.
-In recent times, non-paper based wipes have posed a particular problem, according to most Water Authorities.
-The end result of these adverse conditions is a partial or complete blockage.
-The sewage/rainwater then backs up the pipe and exits from the lowest connected appliance (sink, bath, dish washer, washing machine, etc.).
+In recent times, non-paper based wipes have posed a particular problem, according to most water authorities, with the potential to create a partial or complete blockage.
+The sewage and rainwater then backs up the pipe and exits from the lowest connected appliance (sink, bath, dish washer, washing machine, etc.).

 This can be a significant problem in multi-level dwellings (e.g. tenements) where those at the lowest level will receive all the waste waters from those above.
 They should be checked, and cleaned if required, on a recurring basis, such as annually.